codacy-badger/minnie-kenny/docs/index.md

 - Does not install the `git secrets` executable, it must be installed once per system, like `git`
 - Does not require `bash` by itself, though the `git secrets` command does

-The script is [inspired by and based upon](Acknowledgments/) a number of individuals and open source projects.
+The script is [inspired by, based upon, and developed using](Acknowledgments/) a number of individuals, open source projects, and hosting providers.

+[Contributions](Contributing/) to `minnie-kenny.sh` are welcome and appreciated!

 ## Quick start